 Ideally, having your customers in Q1 would mean that you have an already finished product in your hands, that has been rightfully delivered to your customers the way they want it.

-From consumer research, should you already know which quadrant most of your customers are in by now.
+From consumer research, you should already know which quadrant most of your customers are in by now.
 The ranking from the lowest attachment to the highest can be shown as Q4 -> Q3 -> Q1 -> Q2.

 How does one create and nurture Brand Love?